Syaiful Ramadhan

-Syaiful Ramadhan (born 30 April 1989, in Medan) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Persekat Tegal.
+Syaiful Ramadhan (born 30 April 1989, in Medan) is an Indonesian professional footballer who plays as a left-back for Liga 4 club PSPP Padang Panjang.

 Club career

 PS TNI

 Syaiful made his debut against Mitra Kukar in the third week of 2016 Indonesia Soccer Championship A.

 PSMS Medan

 He was signed for PSMS Medan to play in Liga 2 in the 2019 season.
 He made 34 league appearances for PSMS Medan.

 PSS Sleman

 In 2022, Syaiful signed a contract with Indonesian Liga 1 club PSS Sleman.
 He made his league debut on 18 January 2022 in a match against Madura United at the Kapten I Wayan Dipta Stadium, Gianyar.